 Dan Habib (pronounced “Habeeb”) is the creator of the award-winning documentary films Including Samuel, Who Cares About Kelsey?, Mr. Connolly Has ALS, and many other short films on disability-related topics.
 Habib is a filmmaker at the University of New Hampshire’s Institute on Disability.
-He is currently working on a new documentary, Intelligent Lives, which will examine our society’s narrow perceptions of intelligence.
+His newest documentary, Intelligent Lives, examines our society’s narrow perceptions of intelligence.

 Before joining UNH in April of 2008, Habib was the photography editor of the Concord Monitor (NH).
 In 2006 and 2008, he was named the national Photography Editor of the Year and has been a judge of the Pulitzer Prizes and the Best of Photojournalism.
 He is a six-time New Hampshire photographer of the year and his freelance work has appeared in Time, Newsweek, and the New York Times.
 In 2012, Habib received the Champion of Human and Civil Rights Award from the National Education Association, and in 2013 he received the Justice for All Grassroots Award from the American Association of People with Disabilities.
 In November 2013, Habib delivered a TEDx talk titled “Disabling Segregation” on the benefits of inclusion to students without disabilities.